 BOOM the door is shut and the story is over.

 Like beginnings, endings are important, and worth spending some extra time on.
 They’re the last handshake on your reader/guest’s way out the door, the smile or clever goodbye that makes them sigh in satisfaction, sitting in their homeward bound taxicab: “Oh, that was such a good party!”
+A good ending lets the reader close the book then sit back and savor its perfection, reconciling them to the fact that the dream you spun is over.

 Writing exercise: Grab a story whose ending doesn’t satisfy.
 Using your first three paragraphs, write an ending that returns to that scene and lets us know exactly what has and hasn’t changed.